ademten7/collaborating/README.md

 3. On separate branches, you should both make these changes to the readme.

-4. Then, make a pull request for both of your (this is not a correct sentence)
+4. Then, make a pull request for both of your (this is not a correct )

 5. Assign one another to review your work.
 Once you have reviewed each other's work, merge the branches to master.